General Philosophy of the Department

 Because of our unique heritage and commitment to public education, the department infuses its pedagogy with a commitment to reforming our nation’s schools.
 Equal to that spirit of reformation is an overriding concern to maintain the development of moral character within the context of our nation’s Judeo-Christian heritage.
 (It is important to note, however, that Wheaton recognizes, respects, and supports the separation of church and state.)
 We reclaim the same nineteenth century ideals that drove a nation to abolish slavery, reform social ills in urban areas and commit to making education available to all regardless of class, gender or race.

-Wheaton College Model for Teacher Education is developmentally appropriate curriculum, structured around experiences and theoretical constructs which cultivate and promote scholarship, service and reform.
+Wheaton College Model for Teacher Education is a developmentally appropriate curriculum, structured around experiences and theoretical constructs which cultivate and promote scholarship, service and reform.